 Barley is brought in from the fields to the maltings where it is soaked in water to convert the starch into sugar and then heated to arrest germination before the addition of yeast to produce alcohol.
 The temperature is controlled to give either a pale malt or roasted to produce the dark malts for stout and porter – particular favourites of Londoners.

 Londoner’s had always drunk beer; it was healthier than untreated water from the Thames.
 This demand was met by the brewers who had traditionally sourced malt, the raw material for beer, from three main areas; Surrey, Bedfordshire and Hertfordshire.

-Burton soon became the new centre of the malting industry and as overseas exploration cast light on dark corners of the globe, it was Burton ale that was shipped to the colonies.
+Burton soon became the new centre of the malting industry and as overseas exploration cast light on dark corners of the globe, it was Burton ales such as the eponymous IPA (India Pale Ale) that was shipped to the colonies.